fabigr8/AiDocReport/README.md

 # AI Doc Report

+> [!WARNING]
+> This Repo is still in development: app and functions are not fully functional jet.

 This application is a PoC for automating the patient checkout process, especially the doctors report.
 We try to achieve this, by using the medical data of patients and summarizing it with Large Language Models.

 # technicallities